 Fred Isbell is senior marketing director for SAP Support and Services Marketing for Thought Leadership, Demand Management, and Planning for the worldwide Services & Support Marketing team.
 A 15-year veteran of SAP, he formerly led SAP Global Services Marketing Field Engagement, the North American SAP Services regional marketing team and SMB Channels Marketing for the SAP Small and Midsize Business team.
 Prior to SAP, he held a variety of senior solutions, services, and partner marketing roles with Compaq and Digital Equipment Corporation (DEC).
 Fred is an honors graduate of Yale University with a BA in Economics and Political Science, and has an MBA from Duke University’s Fuqua School of Business, where he was a Fuqua Scholar.

 The Digitalist Magazine is your online destination for everything you need to know to lead your enterprise’s digital transformation.

 Read the Digitalist Magazine and get the latest insights about the digital economy that you can capitalize on today.

 About Fred Isbell

-Fred Isbell is the Senior Director of SAP Digital Business Services Marketing at SAP.
-He is an experienced, results- and goal-oriented senior marketing executive with broad and extensive experience & expertise in high technology and marketing.
+Fred Isbell worked at SAP for nearly 19 years in senior roles in SAP Marketing.
+He is an experienced, results- and goal-oriented senior marketing executive with broad and extensive experience & expertise in high technology and marketing spanning nearly 30 years.
 He has a BA from Yale and an MBA from the Duke Fuqua School of Business.